Instantaneous equilibrium Transport for Brownian systems under time-dependent temperature and potential variations: Reversibility, Heat and work relations, and Fast Isentropic process: Instantaneous equilibrium isentropic and zero Entropy-change processes

 Fig. \ref{Stisen}c shows the simulation results of the mean instantaneous entropy of such a protocol with the time-varying heating protocol (\ref{Tpropto}) and harmonic potential protocol (\ref{lamproto}), but with the final value of $\lambda$ chosen according to (\ref{EP0}).
-As anticipated, $\Delta S(0)=S(\tau)$ but $S(t)$ varies during the transition resulting in a zero EP process.
-The mean heat, work and EP for the zero EP ieq process are plotted as a function of the transition period $\tau$ in Fig. \ref{Stisen}d, manifesting that indeed $\Delta S$ vanishes within the uncertainties.
-The mean heat, work, and entropy production for the corresponding RAMP process with pure heating of the same protocol are also shown for comparison.
-The EP for the RAMP process is always positive, and the associated mean heat dissipated and mean work are considerably larger than that of the zero EP ieq process.
+As anticipated, $\Delta S(0)=S(\tau)$ but $S(t)$ varies during the transition resulting in a zero entropy change process.
+The mean heat, work, and entropy change for the zero entropy change ieq process are plotted as a function of the transition period $\tau$ in Fig. \ref{Stisen}d, manifesting that indeed $\Delta S$ vanishes within the uncertainties.
+The mean heat, work, and entropy change for the corresponding Ramp process with pure heating of the same protocol are also shown for comparison.
+The entropy change of the system for the Ramp process is always positive, and the associated mean heat dissipated and mean work are considerably larger than that of the zero entropy change ieq process.